nicercode/nicercode.github.io/source/_posts/2013-07-09-modifying-data-with-lookup-tables.md

 - **newValue** is the value of `newVariable` for matched rows
 - **source** includes any notes about where the data came from (e.g., who made the change)

 So the table documents the changes we want to make to our dataframe.
-The function [addNewData.R](https://gist.github.com/dfalster/5589956) then takes this filename for this table and applies it to thedata frame.
+The function [addNewData.R](https://gist.github.com/dfalster/5589956) takes the file name for this table as an argument and applies it to the data frame.
 For example let's assume we have a data frame called `data`

 {% highlight r %}